tzyganu/Magento2SampleModule/README.md

  * Would be nice to have unit tests for every class in the code - but that's low priority.
  * Each entity type must have widgets for frontend (link, short view).
  * Each entity must support customer comments.
- * Each EAV entity must have a section for managing attributes (similar to product attribtues).
+ * Each EAV entity must have a section for managing attributes (similar to product attributes).

 After this is complete (or almost) it will become the base source for the Ultimate Module Creator 2.0 which will be a version for Magento 2.0 of the [Ultimate Module Creator for Magento 1.7](https://github.com/tzyganu/UMC1.9).